Many people come to me to find the best role fitting their heart’s desire. This may not be their current occupation, career path, or direction.

 - A Vice President of a company providing consulting in Texas looking to pivot an executive role with companies who value ESG – (Environmental, social, and corporate governance).

-My job as a resume writer and career professional?
+My job as a resume writer with a career change client?

 What happens when work doesn’t inspire?